|Nutrition Facts (per serving)|

-Put the first five ingredients into a food processor and pulse to create a thick, chunky paste.
+Put ham or prosciutto, mustard, cornichon, scallions, and Worcestershire sauce into a food processor and pulse to create a thick, chunky paste.
 Add 1/2 cup of the butter and pulse again.
-Taste the ham spread and add salt and pepper according to your taste.
+Taste the ham spread and add salt and pepper, to taste.

-Pack 4 x 3/4-cup ramekins or small bowls with the ham mix pressing down firmly leaving a quarter-inch at the top.
+Pack 4 (3/4-cup) ramekins or small bowls with the ham mix pressing down firmly, leaving a 1/4-inch space at the top.

 Spoon clarified butter over the ham spread to create a buttery seal.
-Decorate with herb and black pepper.
+Decorate with a parsley leaf and a sprinkle of black pepper.
 Pop the ramekins into the refrigerator until the butter is set.

-The beauty of this Devilled Ham Recipe is that as long as you include a little heat, hence the name "Deviled", you can adjust what you put into this dish.
-However, do keep the texture thick and chunky and more importantly, a bit of a crunch.
+The beauty of this deviled ham recipe is that as long as you include a little heat, hence the name "deviled," you can adjust what you put into this dish.
+However, do keep the texture thick and chunky with a bit of a crunch.

-- If you are in Britain, how about some diced up Pickled Onions, always a good combination with ham.
+- If you are in Britain, add some diced up pickled onions, which are always a good combination with ham.

-- The leftover cooked ham and gammon can be changed for cooked bacon lardons, maybe dice of chorizo or Chistorra, Italian salumi such as soppressata, or the heavily fennel scented Finocchiona.
+- The leftover cooked ham and gammon can be changed for cooked bacon lardons, dice of chorizo or chistorra, Italian salumi such as soppressata, or the heavily fennel-scented finocchiona.

-- The mustard used must have a punch to it, to bring the heat up in the spread—otherwise, where is the Devil?
-For a change, leave the mustard alone and a little Mostarda, or even a little freshly grated horseradish which will pep things up nicely.
+- The mustard must have a punch to it to bring the heat up in the spread—otherwise, where is the "deviled"?
+For a change, leave the mustard out and instead add a little mostarda, or even a little freshly grated horseradish to pep things up nicely.